tubearchivist/docs/mkdocs/docs/faq.md

 Part of the scope is to be its own media server, to be able to overcome these limitations, so that's where the focus and effort of this project is.
 That being said, the nature of self hosted and open source software gives you all the possible freedom to use your media as you wish.

-- **Jellyfin**: There is a proof of concept script for linking these two APIs together and to populate metadata from Tube Archivist to Jellyfin: [tubearchivist/jellyfin](https://github.com/tubearchivist/jellyfin).
+- **Jellyfin**: There is an API to API integration available to sync metadata from Tube Archivist to Jellyfin: [tubearchivist/jellyfin](https://github.com/tubearchivist/jellyfin).
+Follow the instructions there.
 Please contribute to improve this integration.
+- **Plex**: Progress is happening on that...

 ## How do I install this natively?
 This project is a classical Docker application: There are multiple moving parts that need to be able to interact with each other and need to be compatible with multiple architectures and operating systems.
 Additionally Docker also drastically reduces development complexity which is highly appreciated.